Equivalence Between Four Models of Associahedra: Description of Four Models of Associahedra

 Now suppose $B$ is an associative space.
 Due to the associativity in $B$, there will be only one element of type III (as defined before) for each association rule of $a_1,a_2,...,a_n.$ For example, if $X=((X_1X_2)(X_3X_4))$ is some association rule of $a_1,a_2,...,a_n$, then there is only one element $f(X_1)f(X_2)$ $f(X_3)f(X_4)$ in $B$ using the fact that $f$ is a homomorphism up to homotopy.
 We will call them degenerate type III elements. \begin{defi} Let $\mathfrak{J}'_n$ be the poset of all type I, type II, and degenerate type III elements in $B$ with the ordering induced from $(\mathfrak{J}'_n,\prec)$.
-We define the \textit{collapsed multiplihedron} $J'_n$ to be the convex polytope of dimension $n-1$, whose face poset is isomorphic to $\mathfrak{J}'_n.$ \end{defi} As the posets $\mathfrak{J}'_n$ are obtained by degeneracy of certain elements in $\mathfrak{J}_n$, the polytopes $J'_n$ are obtained by collapsing certain faces of $J_n$.
-Thus the existence of the polytopes $J'_n$ guaranteed by the existence of multiplihedron $J_n$.
+We define the \textit{collapsed multiplihedron} $J'_n$ to be a cellular complex of dimension $n-1$, whose face poset is isomorphic to $\mathfrak{J}'_n.$ \end{defi} As the posets $\mathfrak{J}'_n$ are obtained by the degeneracy of certain elements in $\mathfrak{J}_n$, the complexes $J'_n$ are obtained by collapsing certain faces of $J_n$.
+Thus the existence of the complexes $J'_n$ is guaranteed by the existence of multiplihedron $J_n$.
 We will use this definition to show that $J'_n$ is combinatorially isomorphic to the associahedron $K_{n+1}$ in \S \ref{StasMulti}.